drhsqlite/fossil-mirror/www/containers.md

 That lets us have a convenient file name for the project outside the container while letting the configuration inside the container refer to the generic “`/museum/repo.fossil`” name.
-Why should we have to rename the container generically on the outside just to placate the container?
+Why should we have to name the repo generically on the outside merely to placate the container?

 The reason is, you might be serving that repo with [WAL mode][wal] enabled.
 If you map the repo DB alone into the container, the Fossil